 - Launch: You, the workflow owner, launch a workflow from the Dashboard.
 You fill out the Launch Form.
 You must provide all of the initial information to generate the first version of the contract.

 - Complete Forms: If the workflow was configured to send an internal and/or counterparty form, these will be sent post launch.
-You will be redirected post to the Create step.
-You can preview the launch forms and see who is assigned to the fill them out.
+You will be redirected to the Create step after the workflow is launched.
+You can preview the internal or counterparty forms and see who is assigned to the fill them out.

-- Review and Collect Approvals: You are redirected to the Review step, after launch and form submission.
+- Review, Negotiate, and Collect Approvals: After launch and additional form submission, you are then directed to the Review step.
 Here, you can view and edit all the information you entered into the Launch Form.
-Your company administrator has configured who needs to review the contract based on its type or other inputs from the form you filled out.
+Your company administrator has configured who needs to review the workflow based on its record type and other inputs collected from forms.
 You can also share the contract with external parties using the Share Document feature.
 It's easy to collaborate via email, Activity Feed messages, or document comments.
 All activity on the workflow is also captured in the Activity Feed.
-Generally, contracts spend the most time in this step.
+Generally, workflows spend the most time in this step.

 - Collect Signatures: Once all approvals have been collected, a signature packet is prepared.
-The contract is then sent out using your configured eSignature method.
-The counterparty receives an email asking them to sign the contract.
-The signed document is then stored in Ironclad.
+The packet is then sent out using your configured eSignature method and provider.
+All counterparty and internal signers receive an email requesting they sign the contract.
+The signed document is automatically stored in Ironclad if it went through the configured process.
+If it gets signed outside the system, it can be uploaded as a partially or fully signed packet at this stage as well.
+At the end of this stage, any contracts are fully executed.

-- Archive Contract: Once all signatures have been collected, the final step is to Archive the contract.
-The assigned archiver must review the information, add any additional details that might be relevant, and archive the contract.
-The workflow is then stored as a record.
+- Archive Contract: Once all signatures have been collected and any contracts are executed, the final step is to archive the contract.
+The assigned archiver must review the information, update any properties that might be relevant, and archive the contract.
+The completed workflow is then stored as a record.

 Workflows Interface